Computer-generated imagery: Broadcast and live events

-Motion-capture
+Motion capture

-Computer-generated imagery is often used in conjunction with motion-capture to better cover the faults that come with CGI and animation.
+Computer-generated imagery is often used in conjunction with motion capture to better cover the faults that come with CGI and animation.
 Computer-generated imagery is limited in its practical application by how realistic it can look.
-Unrealistic, or badly managed computer-generated imagery can result in the Uncanny Valley effect.
+Unrealistic, or badly managed computer-generated imagery can result in the uncanny valley effect.
 This effect refers to the human ability to recognize things that look eerily like humans, but are slightly off.
-Such ability is a fault with normal computer-generated imagery which, due to the complex anatomy of the human-body, can often fail to replicate it perfectly.
-This is where motion-capture comes into play.
-Artists can use a motion-capture rig to get footage of a human performing an action and then replicate it perfectly with computer-generated imagery so that it looks normal.
+Such ability is a fault with normal computer-generated imagery which, due to the complex anatomy of the human body, can often fail to replicate it perfectly.
+Artists can use motion capture to get footage of a human performing an action and then replicate it perfectly with computer-generated imagery so that it looks normal.

+In many instances, motion capture is needed to accurately mimic an actor's full body movements while slightly changing their appearance with de-aging.
+De-aging is a visual effect used to alter the appearance of an actor, often through facial scanning technologies, motion capture, and photo references.
+It is commonly used for flashback scenes and cameos to have an actor appear younger.
+Marvel's X-Men: The Last Stand was the first film to publicly incorporate de-aging, which was used on actors Patrick Stewart and Ian Mckellen for flashback scenes featuring their characters at a younger age.
+The visual effects were done by the company Lola VFX, and used photos taken of the actors at a younger age as references to later smooth out the wrinkles on their face with use of CGI.
+Overtime, de-aging technologies have advanced, with films such as Here (2024), portraying actors at younger ages through the use of digital AI techniques, scanning millions of facial features and incorporating a number of them onto actors' faces to alter their appearance.

-The lack of anatomically correct digital models contributes to the necessity of motion-capture as it is used with computer-generated imagery.
-Because computer-generated imagery reflects only the outside, or skin, of the object being rendered, it fails to capture the infinitesimally small interactions between interlocking muscle groups used in fine motor-control, like speaking.
+The lack of anatomically correct digital models contributes to the necessity of motion capture as it is used with computer-generated imagery.
+Because computer-generated imagery reflects only the outside, or skin, of the object being rendered, it fails to capture the infinitesimally small interactions between interlocking muscle groups used in fine motor skills like speaking.
 The constant motion of the face as it makes sounds with shaped lips and tongue movement, along with the facial expressions that go along with speaking are difficult to replicate by hand.
-Motion capture can catch the underlying movement of facial muscles and better replicate the visual that goes along with the audio, like Josh Brolin's Thanos.
+Motion capture can catch the underlying movement of facial muscles and better replicate the visual that goes along with the audio.